What is revenue management?

 • Dollar value of cancelled reservations

-A number of proven, strategic revenue management tools and tactics can help your hotel to maximise revenue and profit.
+A number of proven, strategic revenue management solutions can help your hotel to maximise revenue and profit.
 These see a hotelier pulling different levers to pique the interest of potential guests at key moments, ultimately winning their business.
-The following revenue management examples represent just a few of the ways that you can adjust pricing and inventory based on market demand and customer behaviour.
+The following revenue management solutions represent just a few of the ways that you can adjust pricing and inventory based on market demand and customer behaviour.

 Dynamic pricing (open pricing and over pricing)